dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 Whenever a plain pointer is used, be sure that:

 1. The pointer is not `nullptr`.
-2. The pointed-to object will out live the pointer
+2. The pointed-to object will outlive the pointer
 3. The pointed-to object will not move/relocate somewhere else in the memory

 {{< note >}}